-- Unattended cooking was a factor in 34% of reported home cooking fires.
+- Unattended cooking was a factor in one-third of reported home cooking fires.

 - Two-thirds of home cooking fires started with ignition of food or other cooking materials.

-- Ranges accounted for the 57% of home cooking fire incidents.
+- Ranges accounted for almost three of every five (57%) of home cooking fire incidents.
 Ovens accounted for 16%.

-- Children under five face a higher risk of non-fire burns associated with cooking and hot food and drinks than being burned in a cooking fire.
+- Children under five face a higher risk of non-fire burns associated with cooking and hot food and drinks than of being hurt in a cooking fire.

-- Microwave ovens are one of the leading home products associated with scald burn injuries not related to fires.
-According to the National Electronic Injury Surveillance System, two out of five of the microwave oven injuries seen at emergency rooms in 2011 were scald burns.
+- Microwave ovens are one of the leading home products associated with scald burns.
+According to the National Electronic Injury Surveillance System, two out of five of the microwave oven injuries seen at emergency rooms in 2012 were scald burns.

 - Clothing was the item first ignited in less than 1% of home cooking fires, but these incidents accounted for 15% of the cooking fire deaths.

-- The leading factor contributing to heating equipment fires was failure to clean, principally creosote from solid fueled heating equipment, primarily chimneys.
+- The leading factor contributing to heating equipment fires was failure to clean.
+This usually involved creosote build-up in chimneys.

 - Portable or fixed space heaters, including wood stoves, were involved in one-third (33%) of home heating fires and four out of five (81%) home heating deaths.

-- Half of home heating fire deaths resulted from fires caused by heating equipment too close to things that can burn, such as upholstered furniture, clothing, mattresses or bedding.
+- Just over half of home heating fire deaths resulted from fires caused by heating equipment too close to things that can burn, such as upholstered furniture, clothing, mattresses or bedding.

 - In most years, heating equipment is the second leading cause of home fires, fire deaths, and fire injuries.

-- Sleep was a factor in 31% of the home smoking material fire deaths.
+- Sleep was a factor in roughly one-third of the home smoking material fire deaths.

 - About half (48%) of home electrical fires involved electrical distribution or lighting equipment.
 Other leading types of equipment were washer or dryer, fan, portable or stationary space heater, air conditioning equipment water heater and range.

-- Electrical failure or malfunctions caused an average of almost 48,000 home fires per year, resulting in roughly 450 deaths and nearly $1.5 billion in direct property damage.
+- Electrical failure or malfunctions caused an average of 47,800 home fires per year in 2007-2011, resulting in an average of 450 deaths and $1.5 billion in direct property damage.

 - More than one-third of these fires (36%) started in the bedroom; however, the candle industry found that only 13% of candle users burn candles in the bedroom most often.